Experiencing Interruptions?

 Director Biography - Thomas Vallely

 Thomas Vallely is a director from Manchester, England.
-He trained in directing theatre with internationally renowned director Katie Mitchell from September 2023 - September 2024.
-He has previously made one short film, 'Oil Paint' (2023), while a student at Oxford University.
-It was shown at the Oxford University Short Film Festival.
-His theatre work has been featured at the Bush Theatre Studio and the Southwark Playhouse.
-He has recently script edited an upcoming feature film by a Cannes Grand Prix-winning filmmaker.
-He is a reader for the Bruntwood Prize for Playwriting 2025.
+He trained in directing theatre with internationally renowned director Katie Mitchell.
+His latest short film, 'Breathe Truth', won Best Indie Short at the New York Film & Cinematography Awards 2025.
+His first short film, 'Oil Paint' (2023), made as a student, screened at the Oxford University Short Film Festival.
+He has directed for theatre at the Bush Theatre Studio and the Southwark Playhouse.
+He has script edited an upcoming feature film by a Cannes Grand Prix-winning filmmaker.
+He was a Script Reader for the Bruntwood Prize for Playwriting 2025.
+In August 2026 he will direct a theatre show at an International Festival of Theatre and Performance in Greece.
+He is currently in talks with producers about his next two shorts.

 Add Director Biography